WeblateOrg/weblate/docs/admin/install.rst

 -----------------------

-After your configuration is ready, you can run :samp:`./manage.py migrate` to create database structure.
-Now you should be able to create translation projects using admin interface.
+After your configuration is ready, you can run :samp:`./manage.py migrate` to create the database structure.
+Now you should be able to create translation projects using the admin interface.

 In case you want to run installation non interactively, you can use :samp:`./manage.py migrate --noinput` and then create admin user using :djadmin:`createadmin` command.

-You should also login to admin interface (on ``/admin/`` URL) and adjust default site name to match your domain by clicking on :guilabel:`Sites` and there changing the :samp:`example.com` record to match your real domain name.
+You should also login to admin interface (on ``/admin/`` URL) and adjust the default site name to match your domain by clicking on :guilabel:`Sites` and there changing the :samp:`example.com` record to match your real domain name.